Old City, Dubrovnik

 A couple of hours ago, talking to a neighbor who worked longtime in a cruise navy, having visited in detail the five continents, I asked him where would he go again with pleasure.

 He answered "Dubrovnik", without knowing that I was coming from there.
 Asking why, I got an answer easy to accept: The life of town.
 Night and day, the town lives permanently.
-When I told him that I had been there and the city is not dammaged as he thought (it's hard to see signs of the war), I noticed how alliviated he was.
+When I told him that I had been there and the city is not damaged as he thought (it's hard to see signs of the war), I noticed how alleviated he was.

 Old and new stand side by side, in a city where traditional look is carefully preserved.